Viagra vs. Cialis® vs. Levitra vs. Stendra: Which Is Best?

 • Is the brand name for sildenafil.

-• Is taken on an as-needed basis and tends to work within about a half hour, though doctors suggest taking it at least 1 hour before anticipated sex.
+• Is taken on an as-needed basis and doctors recommend taking it at least 1 hour before anticipated sex.

 • The effects can last up to 8 hours after it's taken.